brucemack/microlink/docs/el_supplement.md

 * The IP address of the node in dotted format (xxx.xxx.xxx.xxx)

 There is no special delimiter between entries.
-The next entry starts immediate after the final x0a of the previous entry.
+The next entry starts immediate after the final 0x0a of the previous entry.

 ![](dir-1.png)

 * The red marker shows the start of an entry.
-* The green marker shows the end of an entry.
+* The green marker shows the end of an entry (after the final 0x0a delimiter).
-* In this example the callsign is K0PGV-L
+* In this example the callsign is KD0PGV-L.
+* The station is ONLINE since 14:08.
 * In this example the IP address is 72.206.115.254.

+There is nothing unique about the end of the entire response.

 ## EchoLink QSO Protocol